LT-Intro-To-AI-SY2425/a2-movie-chatbot-tmjordan5/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+Figuring out where I was off by 1

 2. Explain how you could use the match function for extracting information from a movie database.

+It can filter out the important information from a user-submitted string which can be used to search through a database